Metre (poetry): Feet

-Trisyllables

 If the line has only one foot, it is called a monometer; two feet, dimeter; three is trimeter; four is tetrameter; five is pentameter; six is hexameter, seven is heptameter and eight is octameter.
 For example, if the feet are iambs, and if there are five feet to a line, then it is called an iambic pentameter.
 If the feet are primarily dactyls and there are six to a line, then it is a dactylic hexameter.

+In classical Greek and Latin, however, the name "iambic trimeter" refers to a line with six iambic feet.

 Caesura

 Sometimes a natural pause occurs in the middle of a line rather than at a line-break.
 This is a caesura (cut).
 A good example is from The Winter's Tale by William Shakespeare; the caesurae are indicated by '/':

-It is for you we speak, / not for ourselves: